paulborchelt/IHSLA_Website/README.md

 # IHSLA_Website
-IHSLA Website used by Indiana High School Lacrosse Association to schedule and keep track of game stats
+IHSLA Website used by Indiana High School Lacrosse Association to schedule and keep track of game stats.
+Hello World add